 This may occur in SEP/SES version 14.3 RU3 or later if the SEP Chrome extension is blocked.
 See blocking methods described at bottom of the following KB article: Installing the Endpoint Protection Chrome Browser Extension using an Active Directory Group Policy Object.

 When the SEP Chrome extension is properly allowed, you should see a registry entry of the form

 C:\ProgramData\Symantec\Symantec Endpoint Protection\<Version>\Data\Definitions\WebExtDefs\20210809.038\updates.xml, where <Version> is the number version of SEP. i.e. 14.3.7388.4000

-Starting with SES 14.3 RU4, you can disable IPS "Browser Intrusion Prevention" in SES client settings or SES IPS policy which will unload or prevent the installation of the SES Chrome browser extension without producing this error.
-Note: when re-enabling Browser Intrusion prevention, it can take some time for the extension to reload.
+To disable the Chrome Browser Extension through policy, disable IPS "Browser Intrusion Prevention" in SES client settings or SEP IPS policy.
+This will unload or prevent the installation of the SES Chrome browser extension and clear the error.
+When re-enabling Browser Intrusion prevention, it can take some time for the extension to load.

 If you disable Browser Intrusion Prevention in SEP Policy, you may still see a Browser Intrusion Protection is Disabled error on the client UI.
 To avoid this, select the padlock icon next to the policy item to "lock" the BIPS in disabled state.